Contacting HM Revenue & Customs (HMRC) if you have specific needs

 - Keep a copy of your letter and enclosures as necessary, along with proof of posting from the post office – you may even consider sending the post recorded delivery or registered post especially if there is a deadline to meet or the contents are urgent.

 Whether you use the telephone or post a letter to ask your query you are recommended to always ask HMRC when you can expect a reply and make a note of it.
 In addition be aware of any key dates or deadlines that you still may have to adhere to whilst your query is ongoing.

 All the HMRC enquiry centres are now closed to the public and you can no longer drop by for help 'across the counter'.
-A new telephone and mobile advisory service for those who need extra help with their taxes is now available.
+A different service for those who need extra help with their taxes is available instead.
+A small team of specially trained telephone advisers can spend more time with vulnerable individuals and so offer a more personalised service – the 'Needs Enhanced Support' team.
+The team do not follow scripts rigidly.
+They also join things up with other parts of HMRC, so that you do not have to.
+They help sort out debt issues and can also hold face-to-face appointments.
 This could include a face to face visit in your home or at a specified venue near to home – whatever suits you and your query best.

 You should call HMRC first, using the relevant contact number.
-Tell the adviser if you need to arrange a visit to your home or meet somewhere nearby.
+Explain your circumstances to the adviser who will then be able to put you through to the special team.
+Make sure you tell them if you think you need to arrange a visit to your home or meet somewhere nearby.
 Please note you can use an online form to arrange face to face appointments if you find it difficult to use a telephone.

 If you have a visual impairment, dyslexia or other disability and need material in an alternative format HMRC can produce most paper forms, leaflets and other information in the following formats: